Skip to main content

 This value will be used to check which users this group contains.
 Generally, for Active Directory configurations this value refers to a variable that contains the full distinguished name of a user contained within this group.

-Saves the LDAP configuration as currently defined by the user.
-This creates or modifies a physical JSON file located within the conf folder in the Runtime data folder named ldap-config.json.
-This does not trigger a synchronization of LDAP credentials.
+This option saves the LDAP configuration as currently defined by the user.
+It creates or modifies the ldap-config.json file in the conf folder of the Runtime data folder.
+However, this action does not trigger a synchronization of LDAP credentials with Runtime.

 LDAP Default values